Premier League kits for 2021-22 season; Ranking the new jerseys - Photos

 — Manchester United (@ManUtd) July 30, 2021

 The Red Devils have played it safe with the home kit, and the retro look is very cool.
 The big change is that Chevrolet are no longer their main shirt sponsor and have been replaced with TeamViewer.
 A plain red shirt is underrated and United’s fans will be snapping this shirt up, probably with Jadon Sancho’s name and number on the back.
-As for the away kit, another retro look but it isn’t the best.
+As for the away kit, another retro look but it isn’t the best and the same can be said for the third kit too.
 Let’s leave it at that.

 9. Leeds United